-To help you make sure you’re not making those same mistakes and are able to find the perfect area rug everytime, check out the most common area rug mistakes below and how to fix them.
+To help you make sure you’re not making those same mistakes and are able to find the perfect area rug everytime, here are the most common area rug mistakes and how to fix them.

 1. Buying the Wrong Size Rug

 The easiest mistake to make when it comes to finding an area rug is purchasing the wrong size.
 Too often, homeowners “guesstimate” the size they need instead of actually measuring out the dimensions.
 This leads to lots of vacant space or too much covering that is hard to decorate around.

 How can you fix it?
 The easiest fix is to take the time and measure out the exact dimensions that you need.
 With the exact dimensions on hand, you can purchase a custom area rug for the perfect fit.
 We can make rugs in any shape or size for a truly custom solution.
 This helps ensure that you have the perfect rug around your fireplace, along angled walls, and more.
 However, if a custom rug sounds too involved, go with the closest standard size.

 Still not sure what size is best?
 Follow our guide on how to choose the right rug size room by room.

 Area rugs, while pretty and durable, also provide comfort for your feet and back.
 However, without a rug pad, that comfort may be lacking.
 Rug pads offer additional support and padding under rugs, preventing slippage and extending the life of your area rugs.
 Without a rug pad, your rug is free to bunch up, move, and slide around on your floors.